 Often blood from children is drawn in the same big tubes used for adults.
-I applaud parents, nurses, or phlebotomists acting as advocates for children when large-volume blood draws are ordered, to be sure that the amount of blood requested is carefully considered.
-In general it is preferable to withdraw the smallest amount of blood that will still allow the best medical care for the child.
-One way to do this is to ask that the blood be drawn in pediatric (not adult) tubes where possible, using something we call micro-sampling techniques – equipment designed to use the least amount of blood necessary for each test.
+I applaud parents, nurses, or phlebotomists acting as advocates for children when large-volume draws are ordered, to be sure that the amount requested is carefully considered.
+In general it is preferable to withdraw the smallest amount that will still allow the best medical care for the child.
+One way to do this is to ask that the blood be drawn in pediatric (not adult) tubes where possible, using something we call micro-sampling techniques – equipment designed to use the smallest amount necessary for each test.

 To parents, I suggest asking to be sure it is truly necessary if someone suggests taking more than 1 ml of blood per pound of your child’s weight (or a maximum of 30 ml for larger children).
 Thirty ml is equivalent to 1 ounce.

 I gave a general rule of thumb I use as an outside limit for blood draws, because at these levels of blood loss there can be measurable health consequences.
 Blood draws in infants and children should not exceed 5% of their total blood volume in any 24 hour period, unless medically necessary.
 This is a generous upper limit.
 Ideally it should be less than 3% of the total blood volume, and where possible, micro-sampling techniques to reduce the amount further are preferred.
 Blood draws in infants and children should not exceed 10% of the total blood volume in any one-month period, unless medically necessary.